The 3rd Workshop on

 Schedule

-The workshop will take place on October 20th.
-The specific schedule is TBD.
+The workshop will take place on October 20th at Room 315 at Hawai'i Convention Center.

 Speakers